terascope/standard-assets/docs/operations/window.md

 # window

-This processor is used to gather data within a certain frame and return a [DataWindow](../entity/data-window.md) representing that frame.
-This is similar to [accumulate](./accumulate.md) and [accumulate_by_id](./accumulate_by_id.md) except it doesn't wait for empty slices to release data and instead accumulates and releases data based on time windows.
+This processor is used to gather data within a certain time frame and return a [DataWindow](../entity/data-window.md) representing that time window.
+This is similar to [accumulate](./accumulate.md) except it doesn't wait for empty slices to release the data and instead accumulates and releases data based on a time window.

 The processor can be configured to gather data by either [tumbling windows](https://ci.apache.org/projects/flink/flink-docs-release-1.8/dev/stream/operators/windows.html#tumbling-windows) or [sliding windows](https://ci.apache.org/projects/flink/flink-docs-release-1.8/dev/stream/operators/windows.html#sliding-windows).
-The timing can either be set to use `clock` (which tracks by server time) or `event` which is based off of a field value in the data.
+The window duration can either be set to track the window duration by server time or base the window off of a date field value in the data.

 ## Usage
 ### Tumbling window

 Example of a job using the `window` processor and using a tumbling window with a duration of 7 seconds.
 This has an `event_window_expiration` setting of 10 seconds.
-So if 10 seconds passes with no new incoming data, it will return a window based on what it has.
+Once 10 seconds passes with no new incoming data, it will return a window based on whatever documents have been accumulated.

 ```json
 {